About this book

 Martha Brooks is an award-winning novelist, playwright and jazz singer whose books have been published in Spain, Italy, Japan, Denmark, England, Germany and Australia, as well as in Canada and the United States.
 She is a three-time winner of the Canadian Library Association Young Adult Book of the Year, as well as the Ruth Schwartz Award, the Mr. Christie’s Book Award, the Governor General’s Award, and the Vicky Metcalf Award for her body of work.
 She lives in Winnipeg.

-Leticia Ruifernández has illustrated more than twenty-five books, mainly for children, published in Spain and South America.
-She won the Ciudad de Alicante Award for her illustrations in Cuento hasta tres, and was recognized by the International German Youth Library with a White Ravens selection for her illustrations in Picuyo.
-She lives with her family in Cáceres, Spain.
+Leticia Ruifernández has illustrated more than twenty-five books, mainly for children, published in Europe, Korea, and North and South America.
+She won the Ciudad de Alicante Award for her illustrations in Cuento hasta tres and was recognized by the International German Youth Library with a White Ravens selection for her illustrations in Picuyo.
+She lives with her family in a small village in Spain.